Dev-Online-Helpers/Partner-finding/README.md

 - Create a branch from the main branch (for example tamir_oren for tamir and oren team)/fork the repository.

-- Pick one of the given projects (every folder is a project)
+- Pick one of the given projects (every folder is a project), start work on it with your partner.

-- After you finished working on your project you can create pr to recive code review.
+- Once done working on your project you can create pr to recive code review.